-Hari Balakrishnan is the Fujitsu Professor of Computer Science at MIT and a Director of MIT's Center for Wireless Networks and Mobile Computing.
-His research is in networked computer systems, with current interests in networking, sensing, and perception for a world of mobile devices connected to cloud services running in large datacenters.
-He has made many contributions to mobile and sensor computing, Internet transport and routing, overlay networks and P2P systems, and data management.
+Hari Balakrishnan is the Fujitsu Professor of Computer Science at MIT.
+His research is in networked computer systems, with current interests in networking, sensing, and perception for sensor-equipped mobile devices connected to cloud or edge services running in datacenters.
+He has made many contributions to mobile and sensor computing, overlay and peer-to-peer networks, congestion control, Internet routing, and data management systems.

 In 2010, based on the CarTel project, Balakrishnan co-founded Cambridge Mobile Telematics (CMT).
 CMT's mission is to make the world's roads and drivers safer.
 Using mobile sensing and IoT, signal processing, machine learning, and behavioral science, CMT's platform measures driving behavior to improve driving behavior and reduce risk, provides crash alerts and roadside assistance, and creates a smooth connected claims process.
 Today, CMT is the world's leading telematics and analytics provider, serving millions of users in 20 countries by partnering with insurers (including powering telematics programs at 20 of the top 25 US insurers), rideshares, automotive manufacturers, and mobile network operators.